wagtail/wagtail/docs/topics/pages.md

 For more information, please see {meth}`wagtail.models.Page.get_url`.

-If you need the full URL (includes the protocol and domain), you can use `Page.get_full_url(request)` method.
-To enable per-request caching of site-level URLs, the optional `request` argument should be included whenever possible.
+To retrieve the full URL (including the protocol and domain), use `Page.get_full_url(request)`.
+Whenever possible, the optional `request` argument should be included to enable per-request caching of site-level URL information.

 For more information, please see {meth}`wagtail.models.Page.get_full_url`.